yduf/yduf.github.io/_posts/2022-07-19-chemical-lead.md

 - the world is less intelligent today because of leaded gazoline
 - Native lead is rare in nature.
 Currently lead is usually found in ore with zinc, silver and copper and it is extracted together with these metals. - [Chemical properties of lead](https://www.lenntech.com/periodic/elements/pb.htm)

+The latin word for lead - chemical symbol Pb - is _plumbum_ which means liquid silver, resembling when melted, quicksilver otherwise known as mercury, when lead is in the molten state.
+These words came into being long before the scientific concept of elements was understood.